 Find restaurants on Culebra and Vieques

 Where to Stay

 There are several lodging options in Vieques, including vacation rentals, guesthouses, and a small selection of eclectic hotels.
 To give you an idea, there is El Blok, a trendy, modern property that offers fine dining and first-class service.
 Also, it is close to the bio bay and the famous Playa Negra.
 Hacienda Tamarindo is perfect for families who want a cozy and relaxed atmosphere along with a pool and views of the Caribbean Sea.
 Another option is Hix Island House, an eco-friendly hotel ideal for couples designed to enhance contact with nature.

 For its part, Culebra has more than 100 options for vacation rentals that you can book through services such as Airbnb and HomeAway.
 Other lodging options include Club Seabourne and Palmetto Guesthouse.

 Getting to the Islands

 You can only reach these islands by boat, ferry, water taxis, or small planes, and you'll find a range of options available for each.

 Both Vieques Airport (VQS) and Culebra Airport (CPX) are accessible via flights from Luis Muñoz Marín International Airport (SJU) or the smaller Isla Grande Airport (SIG) in San Juan.
-In Ceiba, on the east coast, the new Ceiba Airport (RVR) offers some flight service to the islands.
-There are ferry terminals in Ceiba and Fajardo with boats traveling back and forth several times a day.
+In Ceiba, the new Ceiba Airport (RVR) on the east coast offers some flight service to the islands.
+There are ferry terminals in Ceiba and Fajardo, with boats traveling back and forth several times a day.